 - 540 ml can of chickpeas

-- 2 tbsp aquafaba (liquid from a can of chickpeas)
+- 2 tablespoons aquafaba (liquid from a can of chickpeas)

 - ¼ cup chopped yellow onion

-- Add all ingredients to a food processor or blender and blend until smooth.
+- Add all ingredients to a food processor and blend until smooth.